xyzwilliamxyz/FastAndroidAppDevelopment/README.md

 ### Sugar ORM

 Very simple library capable of mapping your entities with a few annotations and has minimal configuration to do.

+More libraries may be added to this POC...